 This page provides the latest news and updates on the 3M earplug lawsuits and the settlement in 2024.
-We continue to update this page to provide information to victims.
+We continue to update this page to provide information to victims, but you can find even more quality information from other plaintiffs in the over 10,000 comments below.
 We are not handling new 3M earplug lawsuits.

 - Tepezza hearing loss lawsuits: Graves’ disease treatment may cause hearing loss and tinnitus